data-cleaning/data.log/README.md

-# validate.log
+# datalog
-Logging framework for data cleaning
+Logging framework for tracking changes in datasets